Age and female fertility: In adolescence

-The average age of a girl's first period (menarche) is 12 to 13 with regional variations (12.5 years in the United States, 12.72 in Canada, 12.9 in the UK).
+The average age of a girl's first period (menarche) is 12 to 13 with regional variations: 12.5 years in the United States, 12.72 in Canada, 12.9 in the UK).

 In the first year post-menarche, around 80% of cycles are anovulatory.
 This declines to 50% in the third year, and to 10% by the sixth.
 Little is known about fertility in young adolescents, as early teenage pregnancies are uncommon in most societies.

 In adulthood

 Female fertility generally peaks between the late teens and late twenties, after which it starts to decline.
-However, the probability of conception at a specific age vary between sources and are subject to debate.
+However, the probability of conception at a specific age varies between sources and is subject to debate.

-According to the National Institute for Health and Care Excellence (NICE) over 80% of women aged under 40 who have regular unprotected sexual intercourse will become pregnant within 1 year of trying.
+According to the National Institute for Health and Care Excellence (NICE), over 80% of women aged under 40 who have regular unprotected sexual intercourse will become pregnant within one year of trying.
 In the second year this percentage rises to over 90%.

-A 2004 study by Henri Leridon, PhD, an epidemiologist with the French Institute of Health and Medical Research, of women trying to get pregnant, without using fertility drugs or in vitro fertilization, had the following results on rates of conception by age:
+A 2004 study by Henri Leridon, PhD, an epidemiologist with the French Institute of Health and Medical Research, of women trying to get pregnant without using fertility drugs or in vitro fertilization, had the following results on rates of conception by age: